Oxycontin is one of the most dangerous and prevalent drugs in the Canadian opioid crisis.

 Oxycontin Addiction Treatment

 Oxycontin addiction also frequently occurs alongside other addictions due to psychological or environmental factors.
 This can add to the complexity of treatment.
 Trafalgar Addiction Treatment Centres’ clinical and counselling staff members are all experienced in treating concurrent conditions and their underlying causes.
-Individualized, evidence-based treatment programs are established to ensure that the initial phases of recovery are handled correctly, and that a foundation for long-term recovery is built.
+We design individualized, evidence-based treatment programs to ensure that we strong support.
+In this way, the client works with their treatment provider to form a strong foundation for lasting recovery.

 Group counselling and individual therapy both play central roles in evidence-based treatment.
 Project Know describe the way in which they provide support:

-“Group therapy can be used to help the person address his or her drug use with others who understand what he or she is going through under the guidance of a trained therapist.
+“Group therapy helps the person address his or her drug use with others who understand what he or she is going through under the guidance of a trained therapist.
 Individual therapy provides a venue for self-assessment that can help the recovering user understand how drug use has impacted his or her life and investigate any underlying psychological issues that might hamper recovery.”

 Therapy and Counselling for Oxycontin Addiction

-Therapy and counselling allow a client to identify the causes and consequences of their addictions, as well as potential relapse triggers.
-They can then work alongside dedicated and skilled staff members to develop methods for coping with these triggers and underlying causes.
-Cognitive Behavioural Therapy is also used to confront damaging habits and thought patterns and develop resistance to them.
+Therapy and counselling allow a client to identify the causes and consequences of their addictions.
+They also help them to identify potential relapse triggers.
+They can then work alongside dedicated staff members to develop methods for coping with these triggers and underlying causes.
+We also use Cognitive Behavioural Therapy to confront damaging habits and thought patterns and develop resistance to them.
 Trafalgar’s counselling staff are all highly dedicated and have great experience in doing this work.
 Our clinical staff are all qualified to at least master’s level and use the most evidence-based, compassionate treatment methods.
 This ensures that clients receive the best possible support in building a foundation for recovery.